- You are here:

-Students have the option of doing a thesis or non-thesis masters.
+Students have the option of doing a thesis or non-thesis masters in Aerospace Engineering, Computer Science, Electrical and Computer Engineering or Mechanical Engineering.
 The majority of masters students at Georgia Tech-Lorraine choose the non-thesis option.
 For those students interested in doing the thesis option, we recommend reviewing the various research groups on campus and reaching out to professors directly.
 There is also the possibility of finding an advisor on the Atlanta campus, and completing one's thesis in Atlanta after spending two semesters on the Lorraine campus.

 Dual-degree Masters program